 A customer relationship management (CRM) tool lets you store customers’ information so you can communicate with them.
 And you should be able to glean insights about your customers from those communications and marketing activities.
 For example, you should know what kinds of email they are more likely to open.
 If you have a CRM that integrates with your POS — or if your POS has a built-in customer directory like Square — then you can also paint a picture of their buying habits.
 Square POS allows you to identify new versus return customers, as well as average spend per customer.

-Begin by making a list of all the contenders for each type of analytics tool, then ask a few questions:
+Begin by making a list of all the contenders for each type of business analytics tool, then ask a few questions:

-- What is my goal in getting this tool?
+- What is my goal in getting this intelligence tool?
 What specific insights do I want from it?

 - What is the cost?
 Or better yet, what is the expected return on this investment?
 Is there a monthly charge and/or am I charged by user?
 Can I try it free at first?

-- How easy to use is this tool?
+- How easy to use is this analytics tool?
 How long will it take me to learn it and then train employees on it?

 - Where is my data stored?
 How do I access it?
 Do I need to be on desktop, or can I access it on mobile?